-• Aids movement after joint replacement or spinal surgery.
+• Aid movement after joint replacement or spinal surgery.

-• Supports recovery from stroke, MS, or Parkinson’s.
+• Support recovery from stroke, MS, or Parkinson’s.

 • Eases arthritis by strengthening muscle support.